Von Restorff effect: Examples

-For example, if a person examines a shopping list with one item highlighted in bright green, he or she will be more likely to remember the highlighted item than any of the others.
-Additionally, in the following list of words – desk, chair, bed, table, chipmunk, dresser, stool, couch – "chipmunk" will be remembered the most as it stands out against the other words in its meaning.
+For example, if a person examines a shopping list with one item highlighted in bright green, they will be more likely to remember the highlighted item than any of the others.
+Additionally, in the following list of words – desk, chair, bed, table, chipmunk, dresser, stool, couch – "chipmunk" will be remembered the most as it stands out against the other words in its meaning (an animal, while the others are words for furniture).

 Explanation

 There are different theories proposed to explain the increased performance of isolated items.
 The total-time hypothesis suggests that isolated items are rehearsed for a longer time in working memory compared to non-isolated items.
 Another approach offers that subjects could consider the isolated items to be in their own special category in a free-recall task, making them easier to recollect.
 A separate explanation is based upon the analysis of the deep processing of similarities and differences among the items.
 Debate surrounds whether perceptual salience and differential attention are necessary to produce this effect.
 Modern theory holds that the contextual incongruity of the isolate is what leads to the differential attention to this item.
 Based on this assumption, an isolation effect would not be expected if the isolated item were presented prior to some consistent context, a theory that goes against von Restorff's findings.

 Empirical data has shown a strong relationship between the von Restorff effect and measures of event-related potential in the brain.
 Specifically, evidence has shown that exposure to novel or isolated items on a list for free recall generates an ERP with a larger amplitude and this amplitude in turn predicts a higher likelihood of future recall and faster recognition of the items.